Towards a Robust Deep Neural Network in Texts: A Survey: Discussions

 \section{Discussions}

-In the previous sections, detailed descriptions of adversarial attacks and defenses in texts are given, enabling readers to have a faster and better understanding of this aspect.
-Next, we present more general observations and challenges of this area.
+In the previous sections, detailed descriptions of adversarial attacks and defenses in texts enable readers to have a faster and better understanding of this aspect.
+Next, we present more general observations and shed some light on further work in this area.